 The effects of Bellafill® come from the collagen, which is absorbed by the body over time.
 The PMMA microspheres provide enduring wrinkle correction by creating a support matrix for the body’s natural collagen.
 The unique microspheres in Bellafill® are not absorbed by the body and create a support matrix for wrinkle correction by working together with your body’s own collagen.

 Upon injection, the collagen in Bellafill® visibly reduces the wrinkles right away and the microspheres provide support for your skin.
 Your body’s own collagen works together with the microspheres to provide natural feeling wrinkle reduction.

-Bellafill® / Artefill® is priced $800 per syringe and $3,500 per box of 5.
+Bellafill® is priced $700 per syringe and $3,500 per box of 5 syringes, plus get 1 syringe free.
 A full treatment can require anywhere from 2-5+ syringes.
 Product duration 5+ years.

 What to Expect